NSWCPD Contractor Joseph Anyzek Saves a Life

-Naval Surface Warfare Center, Philadelphia Division (NSWCPD) contractor Joseph Anyzek became a hero when he used his CPR, Automated External Defibrillator (AED), and First Aid training to save the life of a Naval Facilities Engineering Systems Command (NAVFAC) electrician who suffered a severe shock while refurbishing a workspace.
-(Courtesy Photo)
+While contractors for Naval Surface Warfare Center, Philadelphia Division (NSWCPD) are crucial to the United States Navy’s mission, they are usually not called upon to act in life-or-death situations.
+Still, NSWCPD contractor Joseph Anyzek displayed the poise of a seasoned Navy Sailor when he witnessed a Naval Facilities Engineering Systems Command (NAVFAC) electrician’s life put into jeopardy from a severe shock while refurbishing a workspace.

+“I was at my desk and heard a crash, and then a lot of commotion and hollering for 911.
+I walked into the room where the incident occurred and saw a man down and in trouble.
+There was a gentleman trying to start CPR, but it did not look like he knew exactly what to do.
+Someone looked at me since I had just arrived and asked me if I knew CPR.
+The next thing I knew I was performing CPR and then administering the Automated External Defibrillator (AED) on [the man],” Anyzek said speaking on the ordeal.

+The Senior System Engineer knew right away from the questions being asked by onlookers that this was a dire situation for which he needed to act quickly.

 |Date Taken: